cmargalejo/CAST_macros/README.md

 Under the directory `limitCalculation` one can find a python script to compute the axion-photon coupling as well as some data and plots.
 It is still in a preliminary state.

+## Spot simulations data
+It contains the data of simulations for photons of different energies coming from a source placed at infinity.
+There is also a simulation of the X-ray finger data done for 3 keV.
+Data provided by Jaime Ruz (I think the original author was Mike from LLNL).

 **TODOs**:
 * Include all the datasets, each with their own software efficiency, gas efficiency, background level and candidates.
 * Write the unbinned approach.